Diminishing Returns – The British Army and its Vehicles – The Fifties

 It noted that by the end of 1944, there were over 600 makes/variants of support and transport vehicles in service with the British Army and much of it was based on civilian designs that were unsuited to military use.

-As the War ended and various pieces of the Ministry of Supply were closed and a number of establishments merged, in 1952, the Fighting Vehicle Research and Development Establishment (FVRDE) was created, located on Chobham Lane in Chertsey.
+As the War ended and various pieces of the Ministry of Supply were closed, and some establishments merged, in 1952, the Fighting Vehicle Research and Development Establishment (FVRDE) was created, located on Chobham Lane in Chertsey.

 Standardisation meant as few engines, transmissions, wheels and other components as possible.

-Vehicles of different designs would be designed and built around these common components, engines especially, 60, 90, 180 and 350 BHP power specifications depending on vehicle type.
+Vehicles of different designs would be designed and built around these common components, especially engines, 60, 90, 180 and 350 BHP power specifications depending on vehicle type.

 Other features of the resultant requirements included four-wheel drive as a minimum and the potential for small arms protection for the crew and engine.